Lily Zhang

 Lily Ann Zhang (born June 16, 1996) is an American table tennis player who competed in the 2012 Summer Olympics in London with teammates Ariel Hsing and Erica Wu.
 She also competed in the 2016 Summer Olympics in Rio with teammates Jiaqi Zheng and Jennifer Wu.
-She is a five time US national champion in women's singles.
-Zhang has won the US national championship in 2012, 2014, 2016, 2017, and 2019.
+She is a six-time US national champion in women's singles.
+Zhang has won the US national championship in 2012, 2014, 2016, 2017, 2019 and 2022.
 In 2011, she was a bronze medalist in women's singles and women's team at the Pan American Games and won the women's doubles title at the Qatar Peace and Sport Cup.
 She is currently a member of the United States National Women's team.
 She has been ranked as high as #2 in the cadet (U-15) world ranking and #5 in the junior (U-18) world ranking.

-Personal life
+Early and personal life

-Lily Zhang was born in Redwood City, California on June 16, 1996, to Chinese parents.
+Lily Zhang was born on June 16, 1996, in Redwood City, California, to Chinese parents.
 Her family lived on the campus of Stanford University, where her father was then a mathematics professor.
-Her mother played for her province's table tennis team in Xi'an, China, and Lily enjoyed playing table tennis with her parents while she was growing up.
-Dennis Davis, a friend and table tennis colleague of her father, would also bring her to the Palo Alto Table Tennis Club to practice.
+Lily enjoyed playing table tennis with her parents while she was growing up.
 Lily graduated from Palo Alto High School in 2014 before enrolling in the University of California, Berkeley.
 After her first year, Lily took a gap year off to train for the 2016 Olympic Games.
 For a part of her gap year, she trained and played league in Austria (trained at home club ICC as well).

 Lily is featured in the documentary Top Spin.

 Lily is sponsored by JOOLA Table Tennis.